AppsFlyerSDK/appsflyer-unity-plugin/docs/MigrationGuide.md

 }
 ```
 **Important**
-If you are also implementing conversion data and/or deeplinking then you need to initalize the SDK with the `IAppsFlyerConversionData` interface.
+If you are also implementing conversion data and/or deeplinking then you need to initialize the SDK with the `IAppsFlyerConversionData` interface.

 ## <a id="updateoldcode"> update other Code

-Here is list of all the old API, and the new API.
+Here is a list of all the old API, and the new API.

 API